Jordan526/Jordan526/README.md

-- 👋 Hi, I’m @Jordan526 or Jordan
+- 👋 Hi, I’m @Jordan526 or Jordan Wood
+- I'm a current student at Grand Canyon University
+- I'm currently enrolled in a Bachelors Degree in Software Development
 - 👀 I’m interested in ...
-Gaming (PC) and Programming
+Gaming (PC), Programming, as well as Computer and/or Network Security
 - 🌱 I’m currently learning ...
 Java Programming and Cyber Security